Kenta426/sim-npparam/README.md

 # sim-npparam
-Numerical analysis for the npparam library
+Numerical studies for the paper "Semiparametric Shape-restricted Estimators for Nonparametric Regression"

 | Figure in the paper    |  R file |
 | ---------------------- | ------- |